 NFL Odds

-Understanding NFL Point Spreads
+Understanding NFL Odds & Point Spreads

 How Do NFL Odds Work?

-When looking at NFL schedule point spread odds on any online sportsbook, they are represented as a number that is either positive (+) or negative (-).
+When looking at NFL point spread odds on any online sportsbook, they are represented as a number that is either positive (+) or negative (-).
 The minus sign in front of the odds means that the team is the favorite to win the game, while a plus sign represents the team that is the underdog or the team that has a lesser chance of winning.

 The odds also indicate how a winning wager will be paid out.
 A minus before the odds show how much needs to be wagered to win $100, while a plus sign indicates a bet on the underdog with the number indicating the amount won for every $100 wagered.

-Types of Betting
+Types of Football Betting

-- A moneyline wager is a bet on the team that will win the game outright, without any lines involved.
-The odds are shown as a three-digit number with a plus or minus before them to indicate the favorite and underdog for the matchup.
+- Â A moneyline wager is a bet on the team that will win the game outright, without any nfl lines involved.
+The odds are shown as a three-digit number with a plus or minus before them to indicate the favorite and underdog for the NFL matchup.

-- A bet on the spread is the most popular wager in NFL football.
+- A bet on the NFL spreads is the most popular wager in NFL football.
 It encourages action on both teams, no matter how much better one is than the other.
 The team next to the negative number is the favorite, with the number indicating how many points they are favored to win by.

 - Betting on the total, or over/under, is a wager on how many total points will be scored between both teams in the game.
 Players can bet whether the total will go over or under the number indicated.